Information on examinations and assessments, including A levels, during the coronavirus pandemic.

-We have engaged with universities who have highlighted that their priority is students who have covered core aspects of their course, and that a transparent and robust approach which provides evidence of a learner’s knowledge and ability will not disadvantage learners in their next steps.
+We have engaged with universities who have highlighted that their priority is students who have covered core aspects of their course, and that a transparent approach which provides evidence of a learner’s knowledge and ability will not disadvantage learners in their next steps.

-Universities across the UK assured us that this proposal will not disadvantage Welsh learners as long as the alternative arrangements are robust and transparent.
 The Design and Delivery Advisory Group have looked to develop proposals which meet these needs.

 The approach that we are proposing is intended to maximise the time available for teaching and learning so that learners have the opportunity to develop the skills and knowledge they need to confidently progress.

 Will learners have to sit the Numeracy (Reasoning) paper test this year?

 There will be no statutory paper-based tests in Wales this year.
 The online personalised assessments in Numeracy (Reasoning) are being trialed and will become a statutory requirement from the 2021 to 2022 academic year.

 Will learners be required to take the online personalised assessments in Numeracy (Procedural) and Reading?

 Personalised assessments in Numeracy (Procedural) and Reading provide schools with a flexible means of gaining information on their learners’ skills.
 They have been designed to support progression and engage learners in understanding where they are in their learning journey.
 For the 2020 to 2021 school year, the requirement for schools to run the assessments is on a ‘reasonable endeavours’ basis.

 Where learners have completed procedural numeracy assessments this year, schools will have access to feedback on their skills, age-standardised scores and progress reports.